-So if down & feather are the most popular why not go with one of those?
-Well you certainly could!
-But it's never wise to settle down before looking at all your options is it?
-And although they have very good reasons to be the most popular duvets, we are here to discuss some duvet alternatives for you.
+So, if down & feather are the most popular, why not go with one of those?
+Well, you certainly could!
+But it's never wise to settle down before looking at all your options, is it?
+And although they have excellent reasons to be the most popular duvets, we are here to discuss some duvet alternatives for you.

 Wool, just the thought of it makes me feel cozy and warm!
 It is made from the hair or fur of a variety of different types of animals, which can include sheep, goats, alpacas, llamas, camels, and rabbits(cute!).

-This wool duvet is an alternative generally sits at a more affordable price point, which makes it appealing.
-The hair from these animals can be made into yarn or spun, which is then weaved into a material that can be used for many different purposes such as duvet filling.
+This wool duvet is an alternative, generally sits at a more affordable price point, which makes it appealing.
+The hair from these animals can be made into yarn or spun, which is then woven into a material that can be used for many purposes, such as duvet filling.
 Most wool bedding in the USA and Canada are made from sheep's wool.
-Unlike many other products out there, wool is naturally flame resistant which gives it another upper hand on the fabric market; safe and reliable.
+Unlike many other products out there, wool is naturally flame resistant, which gives it another upper hand on the fabric market; safe and reliable.
 Since wool has a natural ability to absorb moisture, it can ‘wick’ it away.
-As a duvet alternative this helps keep your body’s temperature regulated and nice.
+As a duvet alternative, this helps keep your body’s temperature regulated and nice.
 On top of all that, it is hypoallergenic too!
-So no more Achoo!
+So, no more Achoo!

-Ah Silk so smooth, luxurious and soft to the touch.
+Ah!
+Silk so smooth, luxurious and soft.
 Silk is harvested from the cocoons of silkworms, they are a hypoallergenic protein fibre.
 Although it is not temperature regulating like wool, it does stop overheating by keeping you cool.
 This duvet is a perfect niche for those who are hot sleepers.
 Silk also naturally conforms around your body when you sleep, giving a nice fitted feel.

-Out of all of the alternatives SIlk would have to be the most expensive.
+Out of all the alternatives, Silk would have to be the most expensive.
 Because the process of creating a silk duvet is tedious at best, the price matches that effort.
 Even though silk is worth the price, the price is still a factor when looking for a duvet alternative.
-Good quality silk has a long lifespan, but the more you wash it the shorter the lifespan gets.
-In addition to that Silk is also very delicate and as such any staining would be best removed at a dry cleaner; making this one high maintenance choice!
+Good quality silk has a long lifespan, but the more you wash it, the shorter the lifespan gets.
+In addition to that, Silk is also very delicate and as such any staining would be best removed at a dry cleaner; making this one high maintenance choice!

 This panda snack is not just food, you can sleep in it too!
 Don’t worry the pandas still have more than enough!

-Bamboo is also very expensive, with pandas being endangered you would think that bamboo would be readily available and cheap to boot, but alas that is not the case.
-Although just like silk you are paying for quality.
-When storing bamboo duvets one thing to watch out for is wrinkling.
-Since the fibers are so long they are more prone to being wrinkled so watch out for that!
+Bamboo is also expensive, with pandas being endangered you would think that bamboo would be readily available and cheap to boot, but alas that is not the case.
+Although, just like silk, you are paying for quality.
+When storing bamboo duvets, one thing to watch out for is wrinkling.
+Since the fibers are so long, they are more prone to being wrinkled so watch out for that!